codio/site/source/docs/phonegap/build.html.md

 To build and test, you don't need to do anything.
 You can leave the field empty .
 If you want to deploy a codesigned App, which you will need to deploy via Google Play, then you need to generate a proper Certificate.

 ##iOS
-Apple requires both a Codesigning Certificate and a so called Mobile Provisioning Profile.
+Apple requires both a Codesigning Certificate and a Mobile Provisioning Profile.
 You need different ones for development and for App Store deployment.

 ##Windows
 **todo check Windows publisher id**